Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Animal instinct versus human intelligence.
 Who comes out ahead?
 There’s no doubt animals have a ‘certain intelligence’ beyond their instinct … but does that give them an edge?

-Animal instinct is powerful but the areas where man excels are his brain and his mind, although sometimes we wonder about this!
+Animal instinct is powerful, but the areas where man excels are his brain and his mind, although sometimes we wonder about this!
 We associate thought, reason, emotion, and creativity with these aptitudes.
 Along with this, man has manipulative dexterity.
-He uses his hands to essentially formulate and fabricate whatever he imagines.
+He uses his hands essentially to formulate and fabricate whatever he imagines.